-Trimethylolpropane triacrylate is manufactured by esterification of trimethylolpropane (Kirk-Othmer, 1978); acrylic acid is a known impurity in the technical-grade compound (Celanese, 1982).
-Based on 2006 Inventory Update Reporting, a national production volume of 10 to 50 million pounds of trimethylolpropane triacrylate was reported at more than 1,000 sites (USEPA, 2006).
+Trimethylolpropane triacrylate is manufactured by esterification of trimethylolpropane (Kirk-Othmer, 1978); acrylic acid is a known impurity in the technicalgrade compound (Celanese, 1982).
+Based on 2006 Inventory Update Reporting, a national production volume of 10 to 50 million pounds of trimethylolpropane triacrylate was reported (USEPA, 2006).
 Trimethylolpropane triacrylate is a multifunctional monomer with a wide range of industrial applications as a cross-linking agent, reactive diluent, and chemical intermediate.
-It is used in the production of ultraviolet-curable inks, electron beam irradiation-curable coatings, thermal paper, plastic hardener, optical fibers, UV-cured acrylate varnishes in the furniture industry, and polymers and resins; as a component of photopolymer and flexographic printing plates and photoresists; and as an ingredient in acrylic glues, adhesives, and anaerobic sealants.
-It is incorporated in colloidal dispersions for industrial baked coatings, waterborne and solvent based alkyds, and vinyl/acrylic nonwoven binders.
+It is used in the production of ultravioletcurable inks, electron beam irradiation-curable coatings, thermal paper, plastic hardener, optical fibers, ultraviolet-cured acrylate varnishes in the furniture industry, and polymers and resins; as a component of photopolymer and flexographic printing plates and photoresists; and as an ingredient in acrylic glues, adhesives, and anaerobic sealants.
+It is incorporated in colloidal dispersions for industrial baked coatings, waterborne and solvent-based alkyds, and vinyl/acrylic nonwoven binders.
 Additionally, trimethylolpropane triacrylate is used in paper and wood impregnates, wire and cable extrusion, polymer-impregnated concrete, polymer concrete structural composites, and production of superabsorbent polymers for baby diapers (Celanese, 1982; Dahlquist et al., 1983; Björkner, 1984; Maurice and Rycroft, 1986; Dearfield et al., 1989; Radak, 1990; Voog and Jansson, 1992; Goon et al., 2002; Sánchez-Garcia et al., 2009).